craftingcity/The-Known-World/README.md

 Orcs have been the slave-race of the multiverse for as long as they have existed, the Titans created them for this purpose.
 Orcs on Alaturmen are young, descendants of those survivors of [[The Assault of the Giant Decenters]].

 **Age.** You are considered fully mature at fourteen and live to be about seventy.
 Orcs reproduce ritually, with a mage imparting Woven life into the severed flesh of any number of Orc.
 **Size.** Mechanically, your size is Medium.
 You stand at about six and a half feet tall.
-You weigh about 240 pounds.
+You weigh about 260 pounds.
 **Speed.**
 **Unrelenting Endurance.** When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 You can’t use this feature again until you finish a long rest.
 **Powerful Build.** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 ##### Tabaxi (s.)
+The Tabaxi have become on Alaturmen only recently, born to the [[Beasts Righteous]] of the [[Great Quillbuck Jungle]].

 **Age.** You are considered fully mature at about twenty-two and live to about ninety.
 Tabaxi mothers typically birth litters of about three children.
 **Size.** Mechanically, your size is Medium.
 You stand at about four and a half feet tall.
 You weigh about one-hundred pounds.
 **Speed.** Your speed is thirty-five feet per round.